- 1.1. I need a visa to speak at the conference

 - view your lecture schedule and abstract status

-- view and rsvp to any social event planning
+- rsvp to any social event (if applicable)

 - update your personal information and bio